 We ran 100k within the 3 day…Continue

 I put in a nice and easy 10 miles today.
-The trails and mountain canyons are still packed with snow, so this time of year we get days like today, snow, rain, hail, sleet, sunshine, calm, wind, etc. So I used the radar to pick the best weather window and hit the bike path south of town and ran along the snake river…Continue
+The trails and mountain canyons are still packed with snow, so this time of year we get days like today, snow, rain, hail, sleet, sunshine, calm, wind, etc. So I used the radar to pick the best weather window and hit the bike path south of town and ran along the snake river for a while.

 If your run fitness was a one of these mountains, which one would you rather it be?
 Either can have a good foundation, but one is very distinct - it draws you in.
 You imagine what it is like at the top.
-In some ways it looks impossible to climb, but if you look long and hard, you begin to see…Continue
+In some ways it looks impossible to climb, but if you look long and hard, you begin to see possible routes and a way to the top.

-It is easy to perform when things are going well, but just like in life, 'real' performance is about how we act…Continue
+It is easy to perform when things are going well, but just like in life, 'real' performance is about how we act after we think, being aware, and continuing to perform when things "seem" to be…Continue

 By Katie Rosenbrock for The Active Times